 We operate our business and report our results of operations in seven principal business segments: (i) Gulf Coast terminals, (ii) Midwest terminals, (iii) Brownsville terminals including management of Frontera, (iv) River terminals, (v) Southeast terminals, (vi) West Coast terminals and (vii) Central services.
 Our Central services segment primarily represents the costs of employees performing operating oversight functions, engineering, health, safety and environmental services to our terminals and terminals that we operate.
 In addition, Central services represent the cost of employees at standalone affiliate terminals that we operate or manage.
 We receive a fee from these affiliates based on our costs incurred.

-ANALYSIS OF REVENUE
+ANALYSIS OF TERMINAL REVENUE

 Terminal revenue.
-The majority of our revenue is derived from our terminal and pipeline transportation operations by charging fees for providing integrated terminaling, transportation and related services.
+We derive terminal revenue from our terminal operations by charging fees for providing integrated terminaling, transportation and related services.

 The terminal revenue by category was as follows (in thousands):